 Toyota’s approaches for the 10 strategic decisions of operations management show the importance of coordinated efforts for ensuring streamlined operations and high productivity in international business.
-Successful operations management leads to high productivity, which supports competitive advantages over other automakers, such as Ford, General Motors, Tesla, and Hyundai.
+Successful operations management leads to high productivity, which supports competitive advantages over other automakers, such as Ford, General Motors, Tesla, BMW, and Hyundai.
 Nonetheless, these competitors continuously enhance their operations and create challenges to Toyota’s competitive advantages.

-Toyota’s Operations Management, 10 Strategic Decision Areas
+Toyota’s Operations Management, 10 Critical Decision Areas

 1. Design of Goods and Services.
 Toyota addresses this strategic decision area of operations management through technological advancement and quality.
 The company uses its R&D investments to ensure advanced features in its products.
 Toyota’s mission statement and vision statement provide a basis for the types and characteristics of these products.
 Moreover, the automaker accounts for the needs and qualities of dealership personnel in designing after-sales services.
 Despite its limited influence on dealership employment, Toyota’s policies and guidelines ensure the alignment between dealerships and this area of the company’s operations management.